Accenture/openathon-2019-angular/lab-05/README.md

 }
 ```

 Note how we manage the messages and errors that come from the service.
-If the email is not present in db.json, the service will throw a error and this will be processed by our subscription:
+If the email is not present in db.json, the service will throw an error and this will be processed by our subscription:

 ```javascript
 // login.component.ts